On resampling schemes for particle filters with weakly informative observations: Proof of Theorem

 be such that $\{ (\tau_k + 1)\Delta \,:\, \tau_k < \tau^* \} \subset \{t_i\,:\, i < m\}$, $t_i - t_{i-1} \in (\delta,2\delta]$ and $t_m \leq \min( (\tau^*+1)\Delta, t + 2\delta)$.
 To see why this is possible, simply divide any interval of the form $[(\tau_{k-1}+1)\Delta,(\tau_k+1)\Delta)$ with length $>2\delta$ into sufficiently many smaller subintervals.

 Note that we do not claim that the path-wise choice of the partition $\{t_i\}$ in $B$ is in any way measurable, but this will ultimately not be an issue below.
+The partition will be used as a stepping stone for a path-wise upper bound for $\omega_{\delta,t}(Z^\Delta)$ (for paths in $B$) which \emph{is} measurable.

-The point of this construction is that jumps induced by the resampling will not happen on continuous-time intervals of the type $[t_{i-1},t_i)$, as is easily seen from the original partition \eqref{eq:partition-unoptimal}.
+The point of the above construction is that jumps induced by the resampling will not happen on continuous-time intervals of the type $[t_{i-1},t_i)$, as is easily seen from the original partition \eqref{eq:partition-unoptimal}.
 Thus

 The first inner sum can be estimated as follows:

 and here we specify the assumption (already implicitly made above) that $\delta < \varepsilon/(6N\|b\|_{L^\infty})$.
 Applying this estimate to the one above yields